Distributed high-level scene reasoning with teams of heterogeneous robots

 Funding

-This project is funded by the Office of Naval Research Global (ONRG) of the US.
+This project is funded by the Office of Naval Research Global (ONRG).

 More Links